ofirsteinherz/ocr-q-a/README.md

 #### Stage 2: Analyze Each Section

 For each section of the PDF, we send it into the Microsoft Document Intelligence, and then to make the result better we send it to GPT-4o.
 From the example I provided, you can see that GPT made the OCR process much better (the texts is taken from different PDF).
+For further work, I thought about running each section at the same time, which will make the running time 6x faster.

 You can see the full pipeline in [extract_form_fields.py](https://github.com/ofirsteinherz/ocr-q-a/blob/main/ocr_project/ocr_project/core/extract_form_fields.py) file.

 ![ocr_section_pipeline](images/ocr_section_pipeline.png)